Putting Calgary First

 - Set aside personal views and focus on what is best for The City and its citizens.

-- Tell your leader if you are asked to participate in making a decision on a matter which could benefit you or someone connected to you.
+- Tell your Leader if you are asked to participate in decision-making on a matter that could benefit you or someone connected to you.

 - Use your own time for private interests, such as taking part in a community event or political activity.

-- Keep your outside interests separate and distinct from your job obligations, and maintain trust.
+- Maintain citizen trust by keeping your outside interests separate and distinct from your job obligations.